Unholy Grail: Synopsis

 Issue one starts with a teaser.
 Percivale (sic) of Wales returns to Camelot with the Holy Grail to find the castle destroyed by war.
 Only the Siege Perilous remains—the chair at the round table reserved by Merlin for the knight who would retrieve the Grail.
 There is a flashback many years as Merlin travels to Camelot to see the dying King, Uther Pendragon, when a demon from hell possesses Merlin and takes control of his body.
 Merlin, now a demon, reaches Camelot and kills the dying king, after forcing him to announce that the baby Arthur is the heir, with Merlin as his teacher.
 Now Merlin's quest is to find the boy, who has been hidden.
-The plot flashes forward.
-Merlin and an adult King Arthur are traveling on a boat.
-They make an offering to the Lady of the Lake, who gives Arthur her blessing to rule.
+As an adult, Arthur makes an offering to the Lady of the Lake, who gives Arthur her blessing to rule.
 Flashing forward again to the teaser, Percivale is sitting in the Siege Perilous when a demon takes hold of him, seemingly killing him.

 A young King Arthur is seen building his castle as Issue two begins.
 A flashback finds Merlin on the hunt for the child Arthur.
 After a battle with men who do not wish Arthur to be king, Merlin thrusts a sword into a stone, telling the men that if they wish to be king, they must pull the sword from it.
 The men cannot.
 Merlin finds the boy and takes him as his student, training him, then showing him the sword in the stone.
 The boy Arthur pulls the sword from the stone, and Merlin tells him to prepare for war.
 Flashing forward to the teaser, where Arthur was building his castle, he sees a beautiful woman, the Lady Guinevere.

 Issue three begins with Merlin and King Arthur giving a sacrifice to the Lady of the Lake.
 She reveals herself and tells Arthur he can have Excalibur if he promises to be faithful to her and no other woman.
 Arthur agrees.
 A fast forward finds Arthur marrying Guinevere and making her his queen.
 Soon after, Merlin has Guinevere kidnapped and Arthur leaves the castle with Lancelot to rescue her.
 After they rescue Guinevere, the queen secretly visits Lancelot and they have an affair.
 Merlin catches Guinevere in the act of adultery and magically summons her treachery, guilt, and betrayal as the Lady Morgana.